 In the late 19th century the population of the USA grew very rapidly.
 In 1860 the population was 31 million.
 By 1900 it was almost 76 million.
 Immigrants from Europe poured into the USA hoping for a better life.
 Many people were lured by the Homesteader Act of 1862.
 Settlers were offered 160 acres of land free provided they agreed to till it for 5 years.

 Nevertheless life was hard for the homesteaders in the West.
-Home, at least at first was often a single room cabin made of sods piled on top each other to form walls and laid across a wooden frame to form a roof.
-Or cabins were made of logs with dried mud between the gaps to make them airtight.
-The roof wad made of wooden shingles.
-At first floors were of dirt but later of wood.
+Home, at least at first was often a single room cabin made of sods piled on top of each other to form walls and laid across a wooden frame to form a roof.
+Sometimes cabins were made of logs with dried mud between the gaps to make them airtight.
+The roof was made of wooden shingles.
+At first, floors were of dirt but later of wood.
 Cooking was done of an iron stove and cabins were lit by oil lamps.
-However life gradually became more comfortable in the West.
+However, life gradually became more comfortable in the West.

 At first cattle grazed freely on the open range (although later their movement was restricted by barbed wire fences.
 Barbed wire was invented in 1874.)
 Every year cowboys rounded up cattle and took them on long trails to be shipped by rail to market.
 In Kansas cow towns grew up near cattle trails and railroads.
 These included Ellsworth, Abilene and Dodge City.

 However a very bad winter in 1886-87 killed many cattle.
 Then the spread of barbed wire restricted the movement of cattle and the spread of the railroads made long cattle drives unnecessary.